AlenaKuts/Postman/README.md

-## A Postman collections from test tasks
+## Postman collections from test tasks

 Petstore API.
 Task: create a collection in Postman.
 Queries that should be in the collection: